 Biological Resources

-Question Information and Justification

-Based on review of IPaC and NOAA Fisheries database, are there any federally threatened or endangered species or critical habitat potentially occurring within the geographic range of the project area?
-Yes, based on review of the USFWS's Information for Planning and Consultation (IPaC).
-In addition, Office of Kentucky Nature
+Question Information and Justification Based on review of IPaC and NOAA Fisheries database, are there any federally threatened or endangered species or critical habitat potentially occurring within the geographic range of the project area?
+Yes, based on review of the USFWS's Information for Planning and Consultation (IPaC), there is some potential for federally threatened or endangered species or critical habitat to occur within the geographic range of the project area.
+In addition, state listed species threatened or endangered species and/or critical habitat were found to potentially occur based on a review of Kentucky Energy and Environment Cabinet state resources.
 Are there any known State or Federally, listed threatened or endangered species or habitat areas for State or Federally listed species present in or immediately adjacent to areas where work will occur?
 If yes, describe how project proponent will avoid impacts to listed species or habitat.
-If there are potential impacts to federally listed species or critical habitat, PHMSA will work with the project proponent to conduct necessary consultation with resource agencies. as part of this project.
-No endangered or threatened species will be impacted.
+If there are potential impacts to federally listed species or critical habitat, PHMSA will work with the project proponent to conduct necessary consultation with resource agencies.
+No. Due to the nature of construction, no impacts are expected.
+Shallow excavation will be conducted in previously disturbed and developed areas.
 Will there be any tree clearing or removal of woody vegetation involved with the proposed work?
-No. Is there any other information relevant to the project area or the proposed work as it pertains to Biological Resources?
+No tree clearing or removal is anticipated as part of the project.
+Is there any other information relevant to the project area or the proposed work as it pertains to Biological Resources?
 No.